Brymmobaggins/Profile-card-component/README.md

 ### Useful resources

-- [Example resource 1](https://Googlefont.com) - This helped me in getting the accurate font for the project.
+- [Google font](https://Googlefont.com) - This helped me in getting the accurate font for the project.
 I really liked this pattern and will use it going forward.

 ## Author